Lead recovery – Manager’s role in the well-being of workers

 University of Tampere publication date unknown.
 From palaverism to productive meetings.
 Online publication.
 Palaverismista tuottaviin kokouksiin | Tampereen korkeakouluyhteisö (tuni.fi).
 Accessed 25.3.2024.

-Nursing leadership’s Impact on Employee Retention and Well-being: Promoting Health in Healthcare Settings
+Nursing leadership’s Impact on Employee Retention and Well-being

 In today’s healthcare landscape, nursing leadership has evolved into a more complex role (Hyrkäs, Appelqvist-Schmidlechner & Kivimäki 2005, 209).
 Simultaneously, the global nursing workforce faces a critical shortage, threatening healthcare system stability and staff welfare.
 This shortage of healthcare personnel increases care demands and challenges organizations because retaining nurses often leave due to job dissatisfaction.
 (Scammell 2016, 226.)